#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 12 hours before the deadline for my book, I panicked and reordered it and then handed it in and then was panicked for a day.

-I would, I would, it's definitely a loss because you got stressed, but I think it's actually 2-1 because it's such an enormous achievement to write a book.
+I would, I It's definitely a loss because you got stressed, but I think it's actually 2-1 because it's such an enormous achievement to write a book.

 There are millions of people up there who say things like, I've definitely got a book in me, and then they never do anything about it.